BartMassey/wordle5/README.md

 ## Performance

-My solution is blazingly fast, solving the standard problem in about 11ms of wall clock time on my 12-core Ryzen 9 3900X desktop using `rayon` parallelism.
-The solution time is about 14ms single-threaded.
+My solution is blazingly fast, solving the standard problem in about 11ms single-threaded on my Ryzen 9 3900X desktop.

+Using `rayon` parallelism, the solution time is about 11ms single-threaded.
 The comment thread on this [YouTube video](https://youtu.be/Y37WiO55bxs) seems to be the source of fastest solutions right now: I'm about a factor of two faster than the best reported solution, and still faster when single-threaded.

+To "cheat" you can take advantage of expert knowledge about the existence of

 Flamegraph profiling shows that about two-thirds of the runtime of the single-threaded version is spent in the